Qiping-Wei/dacon/README.md

 ## Dacon ##
-The name of Dacon comes from **Da**ta of smart **con**tract.
 It is designed to collect the data of Solidity smart contract for static analysis.
 Essentially, it can get data by traversing the AST nodes of a smart contract.

 ### Contract Level Data ###
 ```